sarg3nt/certified-kubernetes-administrator/Command Memorization.md

 yq eval '.user.orders[] | select(. == "43*")' user.yaml # gets order starting with 43

 ## etcd restore, stuff in docs is a bit misleading
-# Step 1, move all the static pod yaml out of the manifest folder and wait for the coontainers to stop via crictl
+# Step 1, move all the static pod yaml out of the manifest folder and wait for the containers to stop via crictl
 # Step 2, use etcdctl to restore the snapshot, almost same as saving a snapshot, but with the
 # location to restore the --data-dir /var/lib/etcd-backup
 ETCDCTL_API=3 etcdctl snapshot restore /tmp/etcd-backup.db \